CharrafiMed/global-search-modal/README.md

     return $panel
         ->plugins([
             GlobalSearchModalPlugin::make()
-                ->RetainRecentIfFavorite(true) // Enables retention of recent searches if they are favorites ]);
+                ->RetainRecentIfFavorite(true) // enables retention of recent searches if they are favorites ]);
 }
 ```